 The founders envisioned the Anacortes Schools Foundation generating local funds to enhance the quality of education in Anacortes.
 The first endowment fund, the Bob Mueller Memorial Scholarship, was established from the proceeds of the sale of Puget Power stock.
 Through the years, the Foundation has awarded over $358,000 in scholarships, worked with the school district on the Rice Sports Complex, landscaping and tree planting at school sites in addition to scholarships to teachers to participate in the Sister Cities Association exchange.

-Currently, ASF administers more than twenty endowment funds totaling $1,100,000.
-The Foundation provides stewardship for, and disburses the earnings from those endowment funds.
+Currently, ASF administers endowment funds totaling $2.5 million.
+The Foundation provides stewardship for, and disburses the earnings from, those endowment funds for scholarships, which amounted to $200,000 in 2018.

 While the incorporated name remains Fidalgo Island Educational Youth Foundation, the broader name Anacortes Schools Foundation represents an expansion from a focus on endowments to specific fundraising.